-You can have your Vitara with 2- or 4-wheel drive.
+You can have your Vitara with two- or four-wheel drive.
 The former will suit those who spend most of their time in town or on the motorway, the latter for those who live in the countryside or who do some light off-roading.

 The rest of the driving experience is great fun.

 Suzuki didn’t overreach on making the Vitara’s interior a funky and stylish place to sit, and it’s all the more usable for that.
 For a start, the large glass area and comparatively skinny pillars mean you have a fantastic view out.
 The Vitara’s designers also thought about what people need from a car’s interior, so the gear lever is sited quite high up, where it falls naturally to your grasp, and it’s even quite neat that the two circular vents on top of the dashboard flank a traditional circular analogue clock.
 Simple, usable.

 The design is square-edged and utilitarian in places, with some of the trims and plastics styled for function over form.
 That said, the large swathe of chrome-effect plastic across the face of the dashboard certainly lightens the mood somewhat.

 All models have a central touchscreen through which you can control the standard DAB radio and various other audio functions, as well as the Bluetooth system.
 On the next trim up, the screen is an inch larger and comes with sat nav, as well as Apple CarPlay and Android Auto, which you’ll likely use more of the time.
 This trim also comes with a rearview camera as standard, which makes life much easier when parking.